mpge/mpge/README.md

 # MPGE

 <p align="center">
   Hey, I’m Matt.
 I’ve been building and shipping software for 14+ years professionally (much earlier as a hobby) across a wide range of stacks and industries.
-I hold the contempt of being able to say I learnt code out of textbooks in my teens, wrote it on a piece of paper, only to try it out on my computer later.
+I can honestly say I learned to code the old-school way studying textbooks as a teenager, writing everything out by hand, then testing it later on a computer.
+It’s a completely different landscape now.
 Things have changed.
 </p>

 <p align="center">